-- Desert locusts are a major pest on numerous crops and pastures throughout a vast area of almost 30 million km2 covering Africa north of the equator, the Near East, the Arabian Peninsula and the Indian subcontinent.
+- Desert locusts are a major pest on numerous crops and pastures throughout a vast area of almost 30 million square km, covering Africa north of the equator, the Near East, the Arabian Peninsula, and the Indian subcontinent.
 Like other locusts, desert locusts can switch from a solitary phase with low population densities during recessions (periods of calm), to a gregarious phase with high population densities during invasions, when hopper bands and swarms can devastate agriculture.

 How Invasive Species are introduced?

-The movement of people and goods around the world increases the opportunity for the introduction of IAS.
-The most effective way to stop the negative impacts of IAS is through prevention of spread by regulating the trade or movement of a species.
-Once an IAS has arrived, early detection, monitoring and eradication can stop the species spreading.
+The movement of people and goods around the world increases the opportunity for the introduction of invasive species.
+The most effective way to stop the negative impacts of Invasive species is through the prevention of spread by regulating the trade or movement of a species.
+Once Invasive Species has arrived, early detection, monitoring, and eradication can stop the species from spreading.

 Negative Consequences of Invasive Species

-- Invasive species can have a number of negative impacts on the areas that they invade.
+- Invasive species can have several negative impacts on the areas that they invade.
 Perhaps the most significant of these is the widespread loss of habitat.

 - Some invaders can physically alter the habitat in addition to destruction.